ReDepth Anything: Test-Time Depth Refinement via Self-Supervised Re-lighting

 3D knowledge distillation from 2D image diffusion models~\cite{Rombach2021HighResolutionIS, Podell2023SDXLIL, Saharia2022PhotorealisticTD} using the SDS loss and shading cues was pioneered by DreamFusion~\cite{Poole2022DreamFusionTU} for text-to-3D generation.
-Their key ingredient is to optimize a 3D NeRF representation~\cite{mildenhall2020nerf}, such that its 2D renderings are perceived as realistic by the diffusion model.
-This and subsequent works~\cite{Wang2022ScoreJC, Lin2022Magic3DHT, Zhu2023HIFAHT, Lorraine2023ATT3DAT, Wang2023ProlificDreamerHA} have enabled reconstruction of real images by pairing virtual views with the photometric reconstruction of the real one.
+Their key ingredient is optimizing a 3D NeRF representation~\cite{mildenhall2020nerf} such that its 2D renderings are perceived as realistic by the diffusion model.
+This and subsequent works~\cite{Wang2022ScoreJC, Lin2022Magic3DHT, Zhu2023HIFAHT, Lorraine2023ATT3DAT, Wang2023ProlificDreamerHA} have enabled reconstruction of real images by pairing virtual views with photometric reconstruction of the real one.
 However, this line of purely self-supervised learning from geometric relations suffers from cue ambiguities and lags behind supervised models.
 Our key advance is to apply the benefits of self-supervised learning on top of supervised methods by re-lighting the predicted depth map.
-This re-synthesizing and augmenting of the input image is fundamentally different to the photometric reconstruction with a full-fledged NeRF~\cite{mildenhall2020nerf} or Gaussian Splatting~\cite{Kerbl20233DGS} renderer in prior self-supervised work and alleviates the problem of reconstructing appearance pixel-perfect.
-Our main contributions are: \begin{itemize} \item We propose Re-Depth Anything, a novel test-time optimization framework that adapts pre-trained DA-V2 to real world images using a 2D diffusion prior on re-synthesized depth predictions, requiring no additional labeled data. \item We propose a single-image re-lighting model that differentiably links the predicted depth map to the input image, enabling the use of an SDS loss for self-supervised geometry refinement from a single view. \item We introduce a targeted optimization scheme that jointly optimizes the decoder’s input embeddings and its weights, which we show is crucial for avoiding overfitting and preserving geometric structure. \item The method is developed on DA-V2, and we verify generality on Depth Anything 3 (DA3)~\cite{depthanything3}. \end{itemize}
+This re-synthesis and augmentation of the input image is fundamentally different from photometric reconstruction with a full-fledged NeRF~\cite{mildenhall2020nerf} or Gaussian Splatting~\cite{Kerbl20233DGS} renderer in prior self-supervised work, and alleviates the problem of reconstructing appearance pixel-perfect.
+Our main contributions are: \begin{itemize} \item Re-Depth Anything, a novel test-time optimization framework that adapts a pre-trained feed-forward model to real-world images using a 2D diffusion prior on re-synthesized depth predictions (w/o labeled data). \item We propose a single-image re-lighting model that differentiably links the predicted depth map to the input image, enabling the use of an SDS loss for self-supervised geometry refinement from a single view. \item We introduce a targeted optimization scheme that jointly optimizes the decoder’s input embeddings and its weights, which we show is crucial for avoiding overfitting and preserving geometric structure. \item The method is developed on DA-V2, and we verify generality on Depth Anything 3 (DA3)~\cite{depthanything3}. \end{itemize}